The smallest of the motorized RV types is the Class B RV. Lately, they’ve surged in popularity among RVers.

 Limited Living Space

 The driveability and flexibility of Class B RVs come with a tradeoff in living space.
 If you want all the comforts of home in your RV or are looking to spend the majority of your time inside your RV, a Class B is probably not right for you.
-You won’t find recliners and comfy couches in a Class B. Most Class B RVs don’t have slides to expand your living space either.
+You won’t find recliners and comfy couches in a Class B. Most Class B RVs, like the Sunlight V1, don’t have slides to expand your living space either.

 The limited living space can impact comfort and take some getting used to.
 First, you’ll need to get used to the fact that two people won’t be able to walk down the main aisle at the same time.
 If you travel with pets, they’ll have to get used to that as well.
 Though many RVers who travel in Class B RVs have pets of all sizes, you’ll want to figure out if you’d be comfortable in a Class B RV with a pet (or pets!) the size of yours.
 Dinette setups will also vary in Class B floorplans.
 In some floorplans, you’d be eating side by side, or one person would be sitting down to dinner on a swiveled driver’s seat.